Exploring space gives us significance

 To create the distant planet, start with the 100px circle.
-Set a linear gradient and add one more color stop in the middle.
-Apply these values to the color stops (from the top-left to bottom-right):
+Apply the Linear Gradient to the Fill and click on the Gradient Slider to add one more Gradient Stop in the middle.
+Apply these values as colors of the Gradient Stops (from the top-left to bottom-right):

-Set opacity to the 50% and apply 5px feather going to “Effect>Stylize>Feather…“.
+Set the Opacity to the 50% and apply a 5px feather going to Effect>Stylize>Feather...

 Well done.
 You’ve ended with this tutorial.
 Do not forget to post your result in the comments and grab my super-helpful course on symbols in Adobe Illustrator.